Om-Kulkarni/Franka_ROS_Setup/README.md

 ### 4. Enable FCI (Franka Control Interface)

-1. In the desk interface, activate the FCI
+1. In the Franka Desk interface, first unlock the robot joints.
+2. Then activate the FCI (Franka Control Interface).
-2. This step is crucial for ROS packages to communicate with the robot
+3. This step is crucial for ROS packages to communicate with the robot

+   - Unlocking the joints should change the base lights from yellow to white, indicating the robot is ready for control.

    ![Enable FCI](images/enable_fci.jpeg)